pkgcraft/pkgcraft.github.io/content/about/_index.md

 - Go --- It mostly feels targeted towards services and tooling, leaving C compatibility, low level support, and memory safety all lacking.

-- Nim/Zig --- Both can be interesting as C or C++ replacements, but they have minimal community depth with small third party ecosystems and lack memory safety.
+- D/Nim/Zig --- These may be interesting as C or C++ replacements, but they currently have minimal community depth with relatively small third party ecosystems and lack the same level of memory safety or force the use of a garbage collector.

 - Python/Ruby/etc --- Any dynamically typed, scripting languages fail to support efficient bindings for other languages and aren't performant enough